fflughiraeth/srpusher/README.md

 1. **Foreground**; it continues to fetch and run all the time by itself ;  Not daemonized but it continues to run *foreground* until you stop it by Ctrl-c.
 2. **Run once** and terminate, no scheduling.
 To run periodically, it would require something (like *cron*) .

 No matter either way.
 Don't run two or more at the same time.
-When using *Run once*, make sure to run at a *sensible interval* (120 seconds or more), and add some *jitter* to the run interval if possible. now that, user's information cache expires 1 hour by default, if executed at intervals more than 1 hour, may missing user's information will occur.
+When using *Run once*, make sure to run at a *sensible interval* (120 seconds or more), and add some *jitter* to the run interval if possible. now that, user's information cache expires 1 hour by default, if it executed at intervals more than 1 hour, may missing user's information will occur.

 ### Foreground mode
 1. to run: just type `make run`
     ```sh
-    $ make
+    $ make run
     ...
     ```

-    (optional) if you don't want use make,
+    (optional) if you don't want to use make,

     ```sh
     $ source venv/bin/activate